When is the bar exam administered and when are the results released?

 Who wants my fingerprints?

-If you are planning to take the July 2015 Bar Exam in South Carolina, you must have your fingerprints taken.
+If you are planning to take the Bar Exam in South Carolina, you must have your fingerprints taken.
 The only approved provider of fingerprinting services for the South Carolina Bar is Morpho Trust Solutions.
 They will send a representative to campus to take fingerprints.
 Your application will not be considered late because your fingerprints arrive after the application deadline.
-On-campus fingerprinting for the July 2015 Bar Exam will take place on January 21 and 22.
-More information about how to sign up is forthcoming.
+More information about how to sign up will be forthcoming.

 Who Do I Contact About My Application?